cmrust/zippy/README.md

 - Unzip PKZIP (WinZip) format files, including Zip64
 - Unzip password protected zip files
 - Compatible with Python v2.3 or greater
-- Tested on Linux systems
+- Tested in Unix/Linux Bash shells (should technically work on Macs)

-I recently found myself failing to unzip a Zip64 file on an old UNIX box.
+I recently found myself failing to extract a Zip64 file on an old UNIX box.

 The system didn't have access to Unzip 6.0, where support for the format was added.